UX Trends vs Timeless Skills: What You Should Really Prioritize

 But here’s a radical thought: Maybe UX trends don’t really matter.

-Before you earmark the latest article about micro-interactions or dark mode, consider this: trends are fleeting.
+Before you earmark the latest article about micro-interactions or dark mode, consider this:

 Yes, they may win you a design award today, but what about tomorrow?

-Trends are like fashion — they come and go.
-However, core skills are timeless.
-Mastery of fundamental design principles will always carry you further than the latest trend.
+So, mastering the fundamental design principles will always carry you further than the latest trend.

 So, what are these vital skills I keep talking about?
 Here’s a quick rundown:

-1. Great Mental Models
+1. Great mental models

 A mental model represents how something works in the real world.